purescript/documentation/guides/The-Partial-type-class.md

-*Note: This tutorial is written with version 0.9 of the compiler and versions 1.0.0 (or higher) of the core libraries in mind.
-While much of this tutorial is still applicable to earlier versions, a few functions have moved around or have been renamed.*

 ## Why have a Partial type class?

 Every now and then, you will want to use *partial functions;* that is,